oluceps/vaultix/doc/src/nixos-option.md

 This part basically keeps identical with `agenix`.
 But has few diffs:

 + no `symlink: bool` option, since it has an systemd function called [tmpfiles.d](https://www.freedesktop.org/software/systemd/man/latest/tmpfiles.d.html).
-+ added `neededForUser: bool` option, for deploying secrets and templates that required before user init.

 ### path: path str